-Blogger is moves along, doing its thing as an old school blogging service.
-That’s a good thing (as mentioned in the pros) but it can also be a bad thing if you want all the bells and whistles available to modern day web publishers.
+Blogger is moving along, doing its thing as an old-school blogging service.
+That’s a good thing (as mentioned in the pros) but it can also be a bad thing if you want all the bells and whistles available to modern-day web publishers.

 Google Promise / Content Policy

 The last con of using Blogger as your blogging software is Google itself.
 Blogger has been a Google product for a long time.
 And Blogger, while not a large part of Google’s product portfolio, still serves Google’s core goal of bringing as many people as possible into its network of services.
 There is no immediate reason that it will go away.